 - a.
 General.
 To be held near the end of the show year at a show or other location designated by the MHSA.
 The judge or judges will be approved by the MHSA.
 The winner will be recognized at the annual banquet.
 The first-place winner will not be eligible for further competition in the Children's Pony Medal but may compete in the Hunter Seat Finals on Pony and Horse and the Gittings Horsemanship Finals.
-No rider may take part in both the Children's Pony Medal Finals and the Hunter Seat on Pony Finals in the same year. - b.
+Riders competing in the Children's Pony Medal may not compete in the MHSA Pony Medal or the USEF Pony Medal at the same show.
+Riders entering the MHSA Children's Pony Medal Final may compete in the MHSA Low Children's Horse Medal Final in the same year.
+This is the only other MHSA Medal Final that these riders can compete in in the same year.
 Judging Procedures.
 All contestants are required to perform over at least eight fences with or without wings.
-Riders will be eliminated after two refusal.
+Riders will be eliminated after two refusals.
 Numerical scoring will be used.
-To be judged numerically on hands, seat, guidance, and control of horse.
+To be judged numerically on hands, seat, guidance, and control of the horse.
 A minimum of 12 riders, if available, are required to show under saddle that shall count 50%.
 Only 1 rider per pony.
 Martingales are prohibited in the flat phase.
-After the flat phase, the judge(s) will choose a minimum of 4 riders for further testing over fences (USEF tests 1-23-Refer to EQ113). - c.
+After the flat phase, the judge(s) will choose a minimum of 4 riders for further testing over fences (USEF tests 1-23-Refer to EQ113). - b.
 Specifications.
 The contestant must ride a pony and jump 8 fences of hunter type with or without wings.
 The course must contain an oxer, at least one change of direction, and two of the following which may not be combined: a bending line, a narrow jump (6'-8'), a roll back turn, a fence at the end of the ring, or a long approach to a single fence.
 No in and out can be used.
 Small/medium ponies to jump 2' and large ponies to jump 2'6".
 Class to be judged on hands, seat, guidance, and control throughout.
 The same pony must be shown in the Finals in the same tack in which such pony began the finals except for martingales which will not be allowed in the flat phase.